jacklansing/reconnect-api/README.md

   - `GRANT ALL PRIVILEGES ON DATABASE reconnect-test TO reconnect`
 - Prepare env file: `cp example.env .env`
 - Replace values in `.env` with your custom values.
+- Note: image uploads require a cloudinary account.
+The required values are shown in the `exameple.env` file.
 - Bootstrap dev database: `npm run migrate`
 - Bootstrap test database: `npm run migrate:test`